sunnysinghdev/Notes/linuxcommand.md

 `kill -9`|
 `logout` |
 `ls`     |
+`lscpu`  | The lscpu command reports information about the cpu and processing units.
+`lsusb`  | list usb buses and device details.
+`lshw`   | A general purpose utility, that reports detailed and brief information about multiple different hardware units such as cpu, memory disk, usb controllers, network adapters etc. Lshw extracts the information from different /proc files.
 `ln`     |
 `less`   | read big size files.
 Use left right arrow and page up and down press `Q` to quit.
 Use `/` to search forward in the file and use `?` to search backward.
 `locate` | quick searching of local disks?